modin-project/modin/docs/developer/architecture.rst

     - More for execution flow see on :doc:`pandas on Ray </flow/modin/core/execution/ray/implementations/pandas_on_ray/index>` page.
 - :doc:`pandas on Dask </UsingPandasonDask/index>`
     - Uses the `Dask Futures`_ execution framework.
-    - The storage format is `pandas` and in-memory partition type a pandas DataFrame.
+    - The storage format is `pandas` and in-memory partition type is a pandas DataFrame.
     - More for execution flow see on :doc:`pandas on Dask </flow/modin/core/execution/dask/implementations/pandas_on_dask/index>` page.
 - pandas on Python
     - Uses native python execution and serves for debug purposes.
-    - The storage format is `pandas` and in-memory partition type a pandas DataFrame.
+    - The storage format is `pandas` and in-memory partition type is a pandas DataFrame.
     - More for execution flow see on :doc:`pandas on Python </flow/modin/core/execution/python/implementations/pandas_on_python/index>` page.
 - :doc:`OmniSci on Native </UsingOmnisci/index>` (experimental)
     - Uses OmniSciDB as an engine.